Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 </body>
 </html>
 ```
-If you you put the above text in a file 'index.html', you can open it, eg. by just clicking on it in a "file browser" dialog window, in Windows/MacOS/Linux.
+If you put the above text in a file 'index.html', you can open it, eg. by just clicking on it in a "file browser" dialog window, in Windows/MacOS/Linux.

 You can also write JavaScript in a file external to the HTML and point to that file in a script tag.
 There can be more than one script.
 They can also be fetched from the Web.